xl0/latent-tools/README.md

 A collection of nodes for manipulating latent tensors in ComfyUI.
 These tools provide various operations for working with latent representations in stable diffusion workflows.

-gMade in collaboration with [fzayguler](https://github.com/fzayguler)
+Made in collaboration with [fzayguler](https://github.com/fzayguler)

 ## Installation